bdx33290/bdx33290.github.io/content/_index.md

         shape: circle # Options: circle (default), square, rounded
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 Ma recherche'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
+        Je recherche .... your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.